Ignatius George IV: Biography

 When Ignatius George III died in July 1768, the Holy Synod elected Basil George as the new patriarch after a request from the faithful in Mardin and Amid.
 The new patriarch inherited a lot of debt from his predecessors and many churches and monasteries were in a bad shape due to the effects of the schism in the church.
 After he was consecrated, he went his brother, Deacon Isaiah, to the capital, Constantinople, and he obtained the royal decree for him for the Ottoman Sultan.
 During his reign, he paid all the church debt and build and renovated many churches and monasteries.

 During his time as a patriarch, the pull of the Roman Catholic doctrine was appearing in the diocese of Aleppo and pushing it to secede from the Syriac Orthodox Church with support from the Catholic Missionaries and the French counsel in Aleppo.
-This movement was led by Michael Jarwa, who was the Syriac Orthodox Church Metropolitan of Aleppo and who was ordained by patriarch Ignatius George III in 1766.
+This movement was led by the bishop Michael Jarwa, who was the Syriac Orthodox Church Metropolitan of Aleppo and who was ordained by patriarch Ignatius George III in 1766.
 Ignatius George IV tried to solve the issues and gain the faithful back to the church but the diocese of Aleppo ended up seceding from the "mother church" with the exception of two priests and few families.